 The fiber optic front sight and rear sight adjustable elevation will make it easy to acquire your target.
 Zero in on targets with greater accuracy with the included 4x15 scope.
 Speaking of targets, you'll have plenty of them!
-This rifle flings lead pellets at a whopping 750 fps (up to 1000 with BB's).
+This rifle flings lead pellets at a whopping 750 fps.
 You can vary the power of the rifle, depending on the distance of your target.
 Ten pumps is the maximum you can put into the AirMaster 77, but that's plenty!

 Pellets are loaded one at a time.
 BB's are loaded into a reservoir that holds 200 BB's.
 Through gravity, you move the BB's into the magazine, which holds 17.

 - Velocity750 fps

 - Cocking Effort1-10 pumps

 - Fire ModeRepeater

 - Rail11mm dovetail

 - Front SightsFiber Optic